Install the Prepr preview toolbar

 Stop the localhost website server (

-) if it's running and restart it with thenpm run dev
+CTRL-C) if it’s running and restart it with thenpm run devterminal command. -

 Go to the home page of your website, open the Prepr preview toolbar and click the Reset button.